matwliu/matwliu.github.io/_pages/conferences.md

 Conferences to Attended
 ------
+- <!-- Minisymposium ``MS04 Communication of Structure-preserving Techniques for Computing Diffusion and Dispersion'', at the -->
+  **Invited Minisymposium Speaker**,
-- Minisymposium on ``MS04 Communication of Structure-preserving Techniques for Computing Diffusion and Dispersion'', at the [International Conference on Scientific Computation and Differential Equations (SciCADE2024)](https://www.scicade2024.org), National University of Singapore, Singapore, July 15 -- 19, 2024
+  [International Conference on Scientific Computation and Differential Equations (SciCADE2024)](https://www.scicade2024.org), National University of Singapore, Singapore, July 15 -- 19, 2024